robinagandhi/swa/pages/syllabus.md

 title: 8420 Syllabus
 description: CYBR 8420 Software Assurance Syllabus
 ---
-# Syllabus - Fall 2024
+# Syllabus - Fall 2025

 # Course Description
 * Assurance is a reasoned, audit-able argument created to support claimed beliefs about an entity – Generally, the entity is so complex that it is not possible (i.e. time, technology, or resources are constrained) to examine every possible circumstance related to the claimed beliefs.
 * This course is an intersection of knowledge areas necessary to perform activities relevant for promoting assurance through claims argued and supported with evidence from `Software Security Engineering (SSE)` activities.
 Software Assurance entails SSE.
+We will practice with tools and techniques that guide human reasoning and trust decisions, which, while being process agnostic, can be integrated into various software development lifecycle approaches, including vibe coding, DevOps, DevSecOps, and more traditional waterfall and spiral models.
 * This course takes on a software development lifecycle perspective for the prevention of flaws.
 It is not just secure coding!

 # Class Format
-* Asynchronous fully-online lectures, assignments, and exams
+* **Asynchronous** fully-online lectures, assignments, and exams
-* Synchronous weekly team meetings at team determined times.
-Instructor check-ins will be required before the submission of major assignments.
+* **Synchronous** weekly team meetings at team determined times.
+Bi-weekly instructor check-ins will be required before the submission of major assignments.
 Multiple time-slots will be available to teams for flexibility in scheduling instructor check-ins.

 # Where does the course fit in the degree program?
 * [MS in Cybersecurity Core](https://www.unomaha.edu/college-of-information-science-and-technology/school-of-interdisciplinary-informatics/cybersecurity/ms-cybr-reqs.php)